 Resident Evil has never stayed in one lane.
 Resident Evil 4 shifted the series toward action with its over-the-shoulder camera, influencing an entire generation of shooters.
 Later, Resident Evil 7 and Resident Evil Village brought the franchise back to its horror roots with a first-person perspective and a focus on atmosphere and dread.
-Resident Evil 7 introduced Ethan Winters as a new protagonist, a civilian whose story continued in Resident Evil Village.
-Capcom has also rebuilt several classics with modern remakes, including Resident Evil 2 and Resident Evil 4, which introduced the series to new players while keeping long-time fans invested.
+Resident Evil 7 introduced Ethan Winters as a new protagonist, a civilian whose story continued through Resident Evil Village.
+That willingness to reinvent the formula every few entries, while never losing the viral horror core, is the single biggest reason the series has stayed relevant for thirty years.

 Resident Evil has crossed into a wide range of other games and media over the years, creating a long list of cameos, collaborations, and special events.
-These crossovers usually highlight the series iconic characters, its viral monsters, or its signature survival horror style.
+These crossovers usually highlight the series’ iconic characters, its viral monsters, or its signature survival horror style.
 They also show how influential the franchise has become across genres.

 One of the most notable crossovers is the appearance of Chris Redfield in Fortnite, along with Jill Valentine, complete with themed items and locations inspired by the series.
 Dead by Daylight added a full Resident Evil chapter that includes Leon Kennedy, Jill Valentine, Ada Wong, and Rebecca Chambers, along with Nemesis, Wesker, and the Licker as killers or special enemies.
 Monster Hunter World featured a Resident Evil event that let players unlock Leon and Claire skins, along with a zombie status effect that fit the tone of both franchises.